 In case you’re wondering, the reason I like to give Nathan pureed soups is because he has texture issues and oftentimes will reject a multi-texture food.

-Soup is a GREAT way to get more fluids AND veggies into your child’s diet.
+Soup is a GREAT way to make sure your child gets enough fluids AND veggies in his diet.

 Hopefully, most of my readers will be able to find at least one vegetable soup that will match their kid’s preferences.
 Notice that corn is not on the chart.
 Corn chowder is another yummy possibility.